Cleft lip and cleft palate are among the most common birth defects in the Western world.

-In a healthy pregnancy, a baby’s mouth tissues will fuse together in the first trimester.
+During pregnancy, your baby’s mouth tissues should fuse together in the first trimester.

-When this doesn’t occur a child develops a cleft lip or a cleft palate.
+When this doesn’t occur, your child will develop a cleft lip or a cleft palate.

-The rift is discovered at birth and although they often appear on their own, they can also be associated with other health conditions, such as chromosomal irregularities.
+The rift is discovered at birth, and although they often appear on their own, they can also be associated with other health conditions, such as Down syndrome.

 Children with cleft palate are also more likely to be diagnosed with autism spectrum disorder, childhood apraxia of speech, or a learning disability or reading disability, according to a 2018 study by Tillman et al.

 Often a cleft palate appears in tandem with a cleft lip.

 While a cleft palate is a split in the roof of the mouth, a cleft lip refers to a split in your baby’s upper lip.